Models of Hyperelliptic Curves with Tame Potentially Semistable Reduction: Introduction

-Using cluster pictures we will calculate a combinatorial description of the minimal strict normal crossings (SNC) model $\X$ of $C/K$: a model whose singularities on the special fibre $\X_k$ are normal crossings (i.e. locally they look like the union of two axes), and where blowing down any exceptional component of $\X_k$ would result in a worse singularity.
-Such models can be used to calculate arithmetic invariants, to study the Galois representation, and to deduce the existence of $K$-rational points of $C$.
-For the case of elliptic curves, Tate's algorithm is sufficient to calculate the minimal SNC model of a given curve.
-In \cite{DDMM18} the authors calculate the SNC model when $C$ has semistable reduction, and in \cite{Dok18} when $C$ has a particularly nice cluster picture.\footnote{In fact, the methods of \cite{Dok18} work for a much larger class of smooth projective curves, but we restrict our attention to its applications for hyperelliptic curves.} We extend these results to the more general case where $C$ has tame potentially semistable reduction over $K$ - that is, when there exists some finite extension $L/K$ such that $C$ has semistable reduction over $L$, and $[L:K]$ is coprime to $p$.
+We extend existing results about models of hyperelliptic curves to the more general case where $C$ has tame potentially semistable reduction over $K$ --- that is, there exists some finite extension $L/K$ such that $C$ has semistable reduction over $L$, and $[L:K]$ is coprime to $p$.
 It is important to note that our theorems do not apply in the case where a wild extension is required for semistability.
 However this condition is not too strong since for large enough $p$, every curve of genus $g$ has tame potentially semistable reduction.
-Most of the information we require to deduce the special fibre of $\X$ is contained in the cluster picture of $C$. \begin{definition} A \textit{cluster} is a non-empty subset $\s\subseteq\mathcal{R}$ of the form $\s=D\cap\mathcal{R}$ for some disc $D = z + \pi_K^n\mathcal{O}_{\overline{K}}$, where $z\in\overline{K}$, $n\in\Q$ and $\pi_K$ is a uniformiser of $K$.
+Most of the information required to deduce the special fibre of $\X$ is contained in the cluster picture of $C$. \begin{definition} A \textit{cluster} is a non-empty subset $\s\subseteq\mathcal{R}$ of the form $\s=D\cap\mathcal{R}$ for some disc $D = z + \pi_K^n\mathcal{O}_{\overline{K}}$, where $z\in\overline{K}$, $n\in\Q$ and $\pi_K$ is a uniformiser of $K$.
 If $\s$ is a cluster and $|\s| > 1$, we say that $\s$ is a \emph{proper cluster}.
 For a proper cluster $\s$ we define its \emph{depth} $d_\s$ to be